nere5/TemperatureConverter/README.md

 # TemperatureConverter
-Celsius degrees a Fahrenheit and conversely
+Converts from degrees celsius to fahrenheit and vice versa